asciinema/asciinema.github.io/docs/faq.md

 player](manual/player/index.md) to implement [custom event handler for input events](manual/player/api.md#input-event).

-`--stdin` basically does keylogging that is scoped to a _single_ shell instance / terminal tab.
+`--capture-input` basically does keylogging that is scoped to a _single_ shell instance / terminal tab.
 Given its sensitive nature it's disabled by default and has to be explicitly enabled (opted-in).
 However, even if enabled, captured key presses are saved in the local recording file only.
 Unless you publish your recording on